Real Estate Litigation

 Contact Our Seasoned Real Estate Litigation Attorneys

 At Hirzel Law, PLC, our real estate litigation attorneys are experienced in Michigan’s real estate laws and regulations.
 Our dedication to staying on the leading edge of real estate law trends enables us to mitigate complex real estate challenges for our clients.
 Hirzel Law’s real estate attorneys have received multiple peer awards for our accomplishments in real estate law, including Michigan Top Lawyers and the Detroit Free Press “Best of The Best” law firm.
 We pride ourselves on delivering the highest quality of legal representation and are ready to help you with almost any real estate legal need.
-Contact Hirzel Law online or call 248-986-2921 (Farmington) or 231-486-5600 (Traverse City) or 616-319-4527 (Grand Rapids) to see how our Michigan real estate litigation attorneys can help.
+Contact Hirzel Law online or call 248-986-2290 (Farmington) or 231-486-5600 (Traverse City) or 616-319-4527 (Grand Rapids) to see how our Michigan real estate litigation attorneys can help.